highcharts/connectors-morningstar/docs/connectors/morningstar.md

 ### Highcharts Quick Start

-You can connect Highcharts core products with Morningstar by using `connectors-morningstar.js` or `connectors-morningstar-dws.js` in the `connectors-morningstar` bundle.
-You have to manually create the connector and assign the resulting table to your series options.
+After loading a bundle (see [Installation](#installation)), you have to manually create the connector and assign the resulting table to your series options.

 ### Highcharts Dashboards Quick Start

-For Highcharts Dashboards you just need to load the `connectors-morningstar` or `connectors-morningstar/dws` bundle, which will register all connectors to the Dashboards registry.
-All Morningstar Connectors are then available in the data pool as other connector types.
+After loading a bundle, the Morningstar connectors are registered with the Dashboards registry automatically and are then available in the data pool as other connector types.

 ### Available Connectors